Tell someone you hunt mushrooms in the fall, and they’ll utter phrases like: “Are you crazy, do you really know what you’re picking?”

-From my perspective as a longtime woodsman in Nebraska, there are four easily identified autumn mushrooms to find, gather and eat.
-They are the giant puffball, oyster mushroom, chicken of the woods and shaggy mane.
+From my perspective as a longtime woodsman in Nebraska, there are three easily identified autumn mushrooms to find, gather and eat.
+They are the giant puffball, oyster mushroom and chicken of the woods.
 These are typically found in the same habitat where white-tailed deer, wild turkeys and fox squirrels roam.
 Some have emerged already while others will appear soon.
 Look for them in or near moist mature river and creek bottom woodlands, particularly in the eastern part of the state.

-With regard to other wild edible fungi in the fall, be sure to check out looking for other species such as hen of the woods, chanterelle, lion’s mane and turkey tail.
+With regard to other wild edible fungi in the fall, be sure to check out looking for other species such as hen of the woods, chanterelle, lion’s mane, shaggy mane and turkey tail.

 Safety & Wild Fall Mushrooms